joshdoman/peerfed-solidity/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-A Solidity implementation of the PeerFed protocol.
+A Solidity implementation of the Util protocol.
 The protocol is currently deployed on Sepolia, but a deployment on Rootstock is under development.
 An interactive frontend can be found [here](https://github.com/joshdoman/util-frontend).
 Learn more at [https://theutil.org/util.pdf](https://theutil.org/util.pdf)

 ## Usage